KG7QIN/AllStarLink-Asterisk-1.8/README.md

 # AllStarLink-Asterisk-1.8
 Start of porting AllStarLink modules to Asterisk 1.8.32.3 - very alpha software!
 Not for production use!!!
-# AllStarLink-Asterisk-1.8
-Start of porting AllStarLink modules to Asterisk 1.8.32.3 - very alpha software!
-Not for production use!!!

 ---------------------------------------------------------------------------------------------------------------------------------
 Updates: